pyrodogg/FooSnarl/README.md

 2. Navigate to the components screen
 3. Click on the "Get Updates" button
 4.  foobar2000 show you the components that are out of date.
-5. Make sure FooSnarl is selected and foobar2000 will automatically look for an install the latest stable release of FooSnarl.
+5. Make sure FooSnarl is selected and foobar2000 will automatically look for and install the latest stable release of FooSnarl.

 ### Method #2
 Follow installation steps above. foobar200 will replace your current version of FooSnarl with the latest version.